 If you are using stain, you’ll have to do maintenance on your decking from periodically.
 The frequency of maintenance will depend on things where you live, how much you use your deck, what type of weather you have, the color of the stain, quality of the stain, and the prep work that went into staining the deck.
 Therefore, it pays to do it right the first time.

 Since there are both solid and semi-transparent stains, wear and tear will affect them differently.
 On average, a deck should be re-stained every few years in most cases to protect and preserve the wood.

-Now is a great time to stain your deck, since Ben Moore Arborcoat Exterior Stain is on sale at GNH Lumber through the end of August!
-Don’t miss a chance to save $5 OFF every gallon of Arborcoat Exterior Stain.
+Now is a great time to stain your deck, since Ben Moore Arborcoat Exterior Stain is on sale at GNH Lumber from May 25-28th, 2018!
+Don’t miss a chance to save $10 OFF every gallon of Arborcoat Exterior Stain.

 What are Water and Oil Stains?